Buy Now

 Step 1: Open your Excel workbook.

-Open the Excel file where you have your data or create a new one.
-Enter or find the data in two columns that you want to combine.
-For example, "First Name" is in column A, and "Last Name" is in column B.
+Enter or find the data in two columns that you want to combine 2 columns in excel.
+For example, "First Name" in column A and "Last Name" in column B.

 Step 2: Select the cell for the combined result.